MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 If the synchronizer is offline for more than 30 minutes, another candidate is chosen instead.
 If there is no domain synchronizer available for a specific domain, Azure ATP is able to proactively synchronize entities and their changes, however Azure ATP will reactively retrieve new entities as they are detected in the monitored traffic.
 <br>If there is no domain synchronizer available, and you search for an entity that did not have any traffic related to it, no search results are displayed.<br><br>
 By default, all Azure ATP standalone sensors are synchronizer candidates.<br><br>
-Because all Azure ATP sensors are more likely to be deployed in branch sites and on small domain controllers, they are not synchronizer candidates by default.
+Azure ATP sensors are not synchronizer candidates by default.

 -	**Resource limitations**<br>